drewschaub/star-explorer/README.md

 # star-explorer
-Various scripts and notebooks for analysis and visualization of star data
+My son has really gotten into astronomy lately, so contained herein are script and notebooks I've been making with him for data analysis and visualization.